gem5bootcamp/latin-america-2024/slides/01-Introduction/03-getting-started.md

 - We will be using the "bootcamp environment"
   - Note: That's also where the source for these slides are
-  - You will be doing all of your development in the repo found at <https://github.com/gem5bootcamp/2024>.
+  - You will be doing all of your development in the repo found at <https://github.com/gem5bootcamp/latin-america-2024>.

-These slides and are available at <https://bootcamp.gem5.org/> for you to follow along.
+These slides and are available at <https://gem5bootcamp.github.io/latin-america-2024/> for you to follow along.
-(Note: They will be archived at <https://gem5bootcamp.github.io/2024>)

-> **Step 1:** Go to the classroom <https://classroom.github.com/a/gCcXlgBs>
+> **Step 1:** Go to the classroom <https://classroom.github.com/a/zIM1ysn_>

 You need to be in the GitHub organization (via the classroom) to get free codespaces.